karatelabs/karate/README.md

 * You can add (or over-ride) variables by passing a call 'argument' as shown above.
 Only one JSON argument is allowed, but this does not limit you in any way as you can use any complex JSON structure.
 You can even initialize the JSON in a separate step and pass it by name, especially if it is complex.
 Observe how using JSON for parameter-passing makes things super-readable.
 * **All** variables that were defined (using [`def`](#def)) in the 'called' script would be returned as 'keys' within a JSON-like object.
 Note that this includes ['built-in' variables](#special-variables), which means that things like the last value of [`response`](#response) would also be returned.
 In the example above you can see that the JSON 'envelope' returned - is assigned to the variable named `signIn`.
 And then getting hold of any data that was generated by the 'called' script is as simple as accessing it by name, for example `signIn.authToken` as shown above.
 This design has the following advantages:
   * 'called' Karate scripts don't need to use any special keywords to 'return' data and can behave like 'normal' Karate tests in 'stand-alone' mode if needed
-  * the data 'return' mechanism is 'safe', there is no danger of the 'called' script over-writing any variables in the 'calling' (or parent) script
+  * the data 'return' mechanism is 'safe', there is no danger of the 'called' script over-writing any variables in the 'calling' (or parent) script (unless you explicitly choose to use [shared scope](#shared-scope))
   * the need to explicitly 'unpack' variables by name from the returned 'envelope' keeps things readable and maintainable in the 'caller' script

 ```cucumber